IrisLiu-00/dndnotes/_notes/Campaign/Story Web.md

     - multiclass into artificer? or he learns from Luca?
 - Kristynne (ex lover)
     - Married a nobleman of Avizallo to gain power
-    - Another pawn of the Council? or working against them
+    - Working against the council's plans
 - Ring

 Lumdas
-- Mangurum - home village
+- ==Mangurum - home village
     - was threatened by the thing from ocean?
     - sacrifice to appease goddess of fate?
 - Family + elders